bitnami/charts/bitnami/flink/README.md

 <!--- app-name: Apache Flink -->

-# Bitnami package for Apache Flink
+# Bitnami Secure Images Helm chart for Apache Flink

 Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.